INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 ### 2. Adapting model complexity to the data

 - Models seek to minimize the error on the test set
-  - Minimizing error on the train set does no suffice
+  - Minimizing error on the train set does not suffice
   - But too large train error can detect underfit: models too simple for the data